-The degree of Bachelor of Arts is awarded upon the successful completion of a four-year curriculum in Art, Cultural Resource Management, English, French, History, Political Science, Criminal Justice, Liberal Arts Studies, Psychology, Social Work, Spanish, Communication, or Sociology.
-The degree of Bachelor of Music is awarded in Music.
+The degree of Bachelor of Arts is awarded upon the successful completion of a four-year curriculum in Art, Cultural Resource Management, English, French, History, Political Science, Criminal Justice, Liberal Arts Studies, Psychology, Spanish, Communication (Three areas of Concentration), or Sociology (Four areas of Concentration).
+The degree of Bachelor of Music is awarded in Music (Three areas of Concentration).
 The Associate of Arts degree is awarded upon the completion of the two-year program in Criminal Justice.

-The degree of Bachelor of Science is awarded upon the successful completion of any one of the following four-year curricula: Biological Sciences (Five areas of Concentration), Horticulture, Chemistry (Three areas of Concentration), Physics, Computer Science, Industrial Technology, Mathematics (Pure or Applied Concentration).
+The degree of Bachelor of Science is awarded upon the successful completion of any one of the following four-year curricula: Biological Sciences (Five areas of Concentration), Horticulture, Chemistry (Three areas of Concentration), Physics and Mathematics (Pure or Applied Concentration).